Skip navigation

 Symptoms

-An injury below the first lumbar vertebra does not cause SCI.
-But it may cause cauda equina syndrome, which is an injury to the nerve roots in the lower spine.
-Many spinal cord injuries and cauda equina syndrome cases are medical emergencies and need surgery right away.
+An injury below the first lumbar vertebra does not cause SCI because the spinal cord turns into a group of nerve roots called the cauda equina.
+But such an injury may cause cauda equina syndrome, which is an injury to these nerve roots.
+Many SCIs and cauda equina syndrome cases are emergencies and need surgery right away.

-Injuries of the spinal cord at any level can cause:
+Injuries of the spinal cord at any level may cause:

 • Increased muscle tone (spasticity)